 Of course, if you are one of our Ubuntu Hosting customers, you don’t have to install Vsftpd with SSL/TLS on your Ubuntu 20.04 VPS – simply ask our admins, sit back, and relax.
 Our admins will install Vsftpd with SSL/TLS on Ubuntu 20.04 for you immediately.

 PS.
-If you liked this post about how to install Vsftpd with SSL/TLS on Ubuntu 20.04 VPS, please share it with your friends on the social networks using the buttons below, or simply leave a comment in the comments section.
+If you liked this post about how to install Vsftpd with SSL/TLS on Ubuntu 20.04 VPS, please share it with your friends on social networks or simply leave a comment in the comments section.
 Thanks.